Why Do Most Attempts At Behavioural Change Fail?

 Motivators – Psychological drivers:

 Fogg highlights three key motivators; Sensation, Anticipation and Belonging.
 Each motivator has two sides; pleasure/pain, hope/fear and acceptance/rejection.
-Although this is a simplistic model of motivation, these core motivations can be applied to all uses and they get us to consider psychological drivers of behaviour.
+Although this is a simplistic model of motivation, these core motivations can be applied to all uses.
+They get us to consider psychological drivers of behaviour.

 Ability – Making things simpler: